 What is GST Council?

-The process for creating GST Council was started in India when The Constitution (One Hundred and Twenty-second Amendment) Bill, 2016, for introduction of Goods and Services Tax (GST) was accorded assent by the President on 8th September 2016.
-As per Article 279A (1) of the amended Constitution, the GST Council had to be constituted by the President within 60 days of the commencement of Article 279A.
-The notification for bringing into force Article 279A with effect from 12th September 2016 was issued on 10th September 2016.
+The process for creating GST Council started in India when the Constitution (One Hundred and Twenty-second Amendment) Bill 2016, for the introduction of Goods and Services Tax (GST) was accorded assent by the President on 8th September 2016.
+As per Article 279A (1) of the amended Constitution, the president should approve to constitute within 60 days of the commencement of Article 279A.
+On 10th September 2016, the notification stated to bring Article 279A into force with effect from 12th September 2016.

-Following the assent of GST Bill, The Union Cabinet in a meeting held on 12th September 2016 approved setting-up of GST Council and setting-up of its Secretariat.
-Further, Finance Minister Shri Arun Jaitley also decided to call the First Meeting of the GST Council on 22nd and 23rd September 2016 in New Delhi.
+Following the assent of GST Bill, the Union Cabinet in a meeting held on 12th September 2016 approved setting-up of GST Council and setting-up of its Secretariat.
+Further, Finance Minister Shri Arun Jaitley also decided to call the First Meeting was conducted on 22nd and 23rd September 2016 in New Delhi.

-The press release below by the Ministry of Finance, shows the announcement for creation of GST Council:GST Council Creation - Press Release
+The press release below by the Ministry of Finance, shows the announcement for the implementation of GST Council:GST Council Creation - Press Release